Real Exercise Matters

 Nothing!
 I bring everything needed for a safe, professional run or walk:

-I use harnesses (not collars) for all runs and active walks because they provide better control and are safer for your dog's neck and throat.
+I use harnesses (not collars) for all runs because they provide better control and are safer for your dog's neck and throat.
 Just have your pup ready to go when I arrive!

 What if my dog isn't good on a leash?

 No problem!
 Many high-energy dogs pull on the leash because they're excited and haven't learned proper walking manners yet.
-I'm experienced with dogs who pull, lunge, or need leash training.For dogs that are really struggling with leash manners, I start with active walks (including jogging intervals) and incorporate leash training throughout our sessions.Once they've improved their skills and built up their stamina, I'll let you know when they're ready to progress to full runs.Here's my approach:
+I'm experienced with dogs who pull, lunge, or need leash training.For dogs that are really struggling with leash manners, I start with walks mixed with jogging intervals and incorporate leash training throughout our sessions.Once they've improved their skills and built up their stamina, I'll let you know when they're ready to progress to full runs.Here's my approach:

 Leash manners often improve naturally once dogs get proper exercise - tired dogs are easier to handle.
 I'll communicate with you about your dog's progress and any specific training goals you have.